In late 2009, 3-time bestselling author, Tim Ferriss released a book called The Four Hour Work Week.

 Some kind of a process database is critical to communicating with freelance workers.
 Make sure you have a central place where you place all of your operational procedures (we’ll be getting into how to do that later on).

-At Staff.com, we built our own wiki.
+At Time Doctor, we built our own wiki.
 You can go that route or you can just start with simple Google Documents that can be shared in the cloud.

 Figure out how you’re going to communicate procedures to your team